-4.12 Status tabs 'Flight' and 'Time'
+4.13 Status tabs 'Flight' and 'Time'

 The status dialogue is a multi-tabular dialogue giving overview information on the flight, system, task, rules and times.
+These are information, and hence cannot be modified by the user.
 It is accessed via the gesture "S", or with the button menu.